greisane/gret/README.md

 Panel for quick bone selection if you don't find graphical bone pickers comfortable.
 Built-in addon [Bone Selection Sets](https://docs.blender.org/manual/en/latest/addons/animation/bone_selection_sets.html) must be enabled.

 ![Panel](../readme/selectionsets-panel.png?raw=True)

+## Animation: Miscellaneous Tools

+**Auto-Group Channels**: Groups animation channels by their bone name.
+Found in the Channel menu in the Dope Sheet or Graph Editor.

+**Delete Unavailable Channels**: Deletes location/rotation/scale animation channels locked in the transform panel.
+Found in the Channel menu in the Dope Sheet or Graph Editor.

+**Reset Stretch To Constraints**: Reset rest length of "Stretch To" constraints in selected bones, or all bones if none are selected.
+Found in Pose → Constraints.

+**Toggle Bone Lock**: Simple but useful toggle that causes a pose bone to become anchored in world space.
+Found in Pose → Constraints.

 ## Material: Texture Bake